DevOpsPlayground/Hands-on-with-AWS-Lambda/README.md

 # What is Serverless ?

 A computing model where the existence of servers are hidden from developers.
-Within AWS eco-system Lambda is only serverless service.
-The the purpose of these labs we will look at S3, Lambda, and API Gateway.
+Within AWS eco-system Lambda is __not__ the only serverless service.
+For the purpose of these labs we will look at S3, Lambda, and API Gateway to produce a functional website.

 - __Storage__ - S3
 - __Compute__ - Lambda